 This ancient town, which is now a member of Norwich-based European Association of Historic Towns and Regions due to its architectural and cultural heritage, gives you a unique visiting experience with its everyday culture reflected on the streets.
 So, add Ayvalik to your vacation planner if you want a holiday unique in itself.

-Explore the best journey planner for your visit to Ayvalik and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Ayvalik and create a flawless plan in few simple steps!